 Temperature Sensors in Managing Delta T

-Temperature sensors use Artificial Intelligence (AI) to provide measurement on the environmental condition.
+Temperature sensors use Artificial Intelligence (AI) to provide measurements on the environmental condition.
 The data will be then converted into a record for interpretation.
 These advanced analytics play an important role in Delta T’s management strategy.
 As Peter Drucker wrote, “What gets measured gets managed.”

 Installing temperature sensors on the rack provides insight into the rack level temperature that can be used in measuring the Delta T. For instance, the administrators can know if the supply air temperature is identical to the air intake.
 The temperature sensor also sends an alert if the temperature exceeds the acceptable delta t range.